-Network configuration is based upon using the Neutron-based options supported by the RHOSP code base, and does not rely upon third-party drivers.
-This reference configuration is based upon the Neutron networking services using the ML2 drivers for OpenVswitch with the VLAN option.
+Standard OpenStack network configuration is based upon using the Neutron-based options supported by the RHOSP code base, and does not rely upon third-party drivers.
+This standard reference configuration is based upon the Neutron networking services using the ML2 drivers for OpenVswitch with the VLAN option.